 Flyleaf Page: (not numbered) A Flyleaf page (blank page) needs to be inserted at the front and back of each copy of your thesis.

 Title Page: (not numbered; counted as page i) This is the first page of your written thesis.
 It contains the title, the full name of the author, a presentation statement, e.g. “submitted in partial fulfillment of the requirements for the degree of Master of Environmental Studies,” and the date the thesis was completed.
 The date should be the month and year of the last week you took thesis credits.
-A sample Title page is included in Appendix C.
+A sample Title page is included in Appendix A.

 Copyright Page: (not numbered; counted as page ii) Although not required for copyright protection, since your thesis will be available as an electronic document through the Evergreen Library, you are strongly advised to include this page in order to make your copyright protection obvious to all readers.
-A sample Copyright page is shown in Appendix C.
+A sample Copyright page is shown in Appendix A.

 Approval Page: (not numbered; counted as page iii) Following your title page is the approval/signature page signed and dated by your faculty reader.
 This page must be signed by your reader before being submitted for binding and before you can graduate.
 All copies of your bound thesis must have an approval page with an original signature from your reader.
-A sample Approval page is shown in the Appendix C.
+A sample Approval page is shown in the Appendix A.

 Abstract: (not numbered; not counted in page numbering) The abstract is a concise summary of your topic, findings and conclusions.
 The abstract should be no longer than 300 words.
-The layout for the Abstract page is shown in Appendix C.
+The layout for the Abstract page is shown in Appendix A.

 Table of Contents: (number first page as iv) The Table of Contents lists the chapter or major section titles by page number.
 First-level and second-level heads, describing paragraphs or paragraph sections, may be included as well.
 Following the chapter sections, and also listed by page number, are your references and appendices, if any.